-A. You are an eligible investor because: Your initials Your net income before taxes was more than \$75,000 in each of the 2 most recent calendar years, and you expect it to be more than \$75,000 in this calendar year.
+A. You are e an eligible investor because: Your initials ELIGIBLE INVESTOR Your net income before taxes was more than \$75,000 in each of the 2 most recent calendar years, and you expect it to be more than \$75,000 in this calendar year.
 (You can find your net income before taxes on your personal income tax return.)
-ELIGIBLE INVESTOR Your net income before taxes combined with your spouse's was more than \$125,000 in each of the 2 most recent calendar years, and you expect your combined net income to be more than \$125,000 in this calendar year.
-(You can find your net income before taxes on your personal income tax return.) ш Either alone or with your spouse, you have net assets worth more than \$400,000.
+ELIGIBI Your net income before taxes combined with your spouse's was more than \$125,000 in each of the 2 most recent calendar years, and you expect your combined net income to be more than \$125,000 in this calendar year.
+(You can find your net income before taxes on your personal income tax return.)
+Either alone or with your spouse, you have net assets worth more than \$400,000.
 (Your net assets are your total assets, including real estate, minus your total debt including any mortgage on your property.)

-e an eligible investor, as a person described in section 2.3 [Accredited investor] of NI , as applicable in Ontario, subsection 7.3(3) of the Securities Act (Ontario), because: Your initials Accredited Investor Your net income before taxes was more than \$200,000 in each of the 2 most recent calendar years, and you expect it to be more than \$200,000 in this calendar year.
+e an eligible investor, as a person described in section 2.3 [Accredited investor] of NI, as applicable in Ontario, subsection 7.3(3) of the Securities Act (Ontario), because: Your initials ACCREDITED INVESTOR Your net income before taxes was more than \$200,000 in each of the 2 most recent calendar years, and you expect it to be more than \$200,000 in this calendar year.
 (You can find your net income before taxes on your personal income tax return.)
 Your net income before taxes combined with your spouse's was more than \$300,000 in each of the 2 most recent calendar years, and you expect your combined net income before taxes to be more than \$300,000 in the current calendar year.
 Either alone or with your spouse, you own more than \$1 million in cash and securities, after subtracting any debt related to the cash and securities.
 Either alone or with your spouse, you have net assets worth more than \$5 million.
 (Your net assets are your total assets (including real estate) minus your total debt.)

-C. You are business a an eligible in associates] o nvestor, as a person described in section 2.5 [Family, friends and of NI 45-106, because: Your initials FAMILY, FRIENDS AND BUSINESS ASSOCIATES OR 2) [check all applicable boxes] a director of the issuer or an affiliate of the issuer an executive officer of the issuer or an affiliate of the issuer a control person of the issuer or an affiliate of the issuer a founder of the issuer [check all applicable boxes] a person of which a majority of the voting securities are beneficially owned by, or a majority of the directors are, (i) individuals listed in (1) above and/or (ii) family members, close personal friends or close business associates of individuals listed in (1) above a trust or estate of which all of the beneficiaries or a majority of the trustees or executors are (i) individuals listed in (1) above and/or (ii) family members, close personal friends or close business associates of individuals listed in (1) above You are a family member of issuer or an ose personal friend of[Instruction: ame of your close personal friend], who holds the following position at the affiliate of the issuer: nown that person foryears.
-Insert the na ose business associate of[Instruction: ame of your close business associate], who holds the following position at the affiliate of the issuer: nown that person for years.
+nvestor, as a person described in section 2.5 [Family, friends and business 06, because: Your initials FAMILY, FRIENDS AND BUSINESS ASSOCIATES You are a fa Insert the r spouse], wh You are the this investn a director of the issuer or an affiliate of the issuer an executive officer of the issuer or an affiliate of the issuer a control person of the issuer or an affiliate of the issuer a founder of the issuer Insert the nor an affilia ose personal friend of[Instruction: ame of your close personal friend], who holds the following position at the issuer te of the issuer: own that person foryears.
+Insert the rissuer or ar ose business associate of[Instruction: ame of your close business associate], who holds the following position at the affiliate of the issuer: nown that person for years.

-D. You are e not an eligible investor.
-Your initials NOT AN ELIGIBLE INVESTOR You acknowledge that you are not an eligible investor.
+D. You are not an eligible investor.
+Your initials Not an Eligible Investor You acknowledge that you are not an eligible investor.